MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 $DebugPreference = 'Continue'
 ```

-Using the `-Debug` parameter is especially helpful when you want to open a support ticket.
+Using the `-Debug` parameter is helpful when you want to open a support ticket.
 It will allow you to get the `request-id` that is required when logging such issues.

 ### Using -ErrorVariable